 - ΕUR 1,000,000 for social and other specific services contracts in the utilities sectors listed under Annex XIV of Appendix A.

-Whether the respective public award falls above or below these thresholds is determined based on the estimated value of the procurement by the contracting authority.
-Art.
-6 & 236 of Greek PP Act provide for different rules for calculating the estimated contract value depending on the specific type of contract.
-The general rule is that the calculation of the estimated value of a procurement is based on the total amount payable, net of VAT, as estimated by the contracting authority, including any form of option and any renewals of the contracts.
-With regard to framework agreements and dynamic purchasing systems, the value to be taken into consideration shall be the maximum estimated value net of VAT of all the contracts envisaged for the total term of the framework agreement or the dynamic purchasing system.
-With regard to public works contracts, the calculation of the estimated value shall take account of both the cost of the works and the total estimated value of the supplies and services that are made available to the contractor by the contracting authority provided that they are necessary for executing the works (Article 6, paragraph 5 & 7, of Greek PP Act).
+The determination of whether a public contract award falls above or below the applicable thresholds is based on the estimated value of the procurement, as assessed by the contracting authority.
+Articles 6 and 236 of the Greek PP Act establish distinct rules for calculating the estimated contract value, depending on the specific type of contract.
+The general rule for calculating the estimated value of a procurement is that it is based on the total amount payable, excluding VAT, as estimated by the contracting authority.
+This includes any options and contract renewals.
+For framework agreements and dynamic purchasing systems, the estimated value to be considered is the maximum potential value, excluding VAT, of all contracts anticipated over the total term of the framework agreement or dynamic purchasing system.
+In the case of public works contracts, the estimated value must account for both the cost of the works and the total estimated value of supplies and services provided by the contracting authority, insofar as they are necessary for the execution of the works (Articles 6, paragraphs 5 and 7 of the Greek PP Act).

 -